smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 #### Correlated Subquery

 Here is an example of a correlated subquery using the `Employees` table.
-Columns returned by a correlated subquery in the `FROM` clause cannot be referenced directly in the outer query’s `SELECT` list.
+The following correlated subquery appears in the `WHERE` clause.
+It references `e.Department` from the outer query and returns the average salary for that employee’s department.

 ```sql